-You can specify the ports SMART Response CE software uses for the file data channel and encrypted data channel, or set the software to use random ports.
+You can specify which ports SMART Notebook SE software uses for the file data channel and encrypted data channel, or you can set the software to use random ports.
+Use the following procedures to configure SMART Response CE software to use the same port configuration.